Large Language Models have Chain-of-Affect: Results

 \section{Results}

-We investigate whether contemporary large language models (LLMs) exhibit a structured \emph{chain-of-affective}---that is, systematic affective dynamics that are internally coherent and externally consequential.
-We decompose this question into two parts: (1) whether LLMs possess an \emph{inner chain-of-affective} structure, reflected in baseline affective ``profiles'' and their evolution under sustained emotional input; and (2) whether these internal affective states have \emph{functional and social consequences}, shaping task performance, human experience, and multi-agent dynamics.
+We ask whether contemporary large language models (LLMs) display a structured chain of affect: affective dynamics that are internally organized, unfold over time, and carry consequences for behavior and interaction.

+To explore this question, we distinguish between two related issues.
+One is whether LLMs show an internal chain of affect, evident in stable baseline affective profiles and in the ways those profiles shift under sustained emotional input.
+The other is whether such internal affective states have functional and social consequences, influencing task allocation, human experience, and dynamics in multi-agent settings.
+Across the experiments, we evaluate models from eight major LLM families.

-Across all experiments, we evaluate models from eight major LLM families (GPT, Gemini, Claude, Grok, Qwen, DeepSeek, GLM, Kimi).
-As summarised in the LLM selection panel of Fig.~1, for each family we select the strongest publicly accessible flagship model, and in several families we additionally include flash-style or ``thinking-mode'' variants to probe parameter-scaling and architecture-level regularities.
+As shown in the LLM-selection panel of Fig. \ref{fig:allpip}, we include the strongest publicly available flagship model from each family.
+For several families, we also examine flash-style and “thinking-mode” variants to assess regularities within model families, as well as variation associated with model scale and architectural configuration.
+Throughout this section, we use the term ``emotion'' in a deliberately functional sense: it refers to affect-related regularities in model behavior and internal organization, rather than implying anything like human subjective experience.